RiickyRiick/social-proof/README.md

 - Summary:

 I started with clean HTML and meaningful classes.
-Plan layout with CSS Grid and Flexbox, then progressively refine with media queries and testing.
+I planned the layout with CSS Grid and Flexbox, then progressively refined it with media queries and testing.

 Focused on structure first, then style with responsiveness in mind.